 - Remove from heat and add contents to a mixing bowl.
 Cool slightly.

-- Add the Cajun seasonings, parsley, chili flakes, egg, ground turkey and panko.
-Salt and pepper to your tastes.
+- To the mixing bowl, add the Cajun seasonings, parsley, chili flakes, egg, ground turkey and panko.
+Salt and pepper to your taste.

 - Hand mix the meat mixture until everything is combined, but do not over mix.
 If you over mix with your hands, the meatballs can become mealy.